vidyavnair/Apache_airflow_project/README.md

    4.To stop the containers:
         docker-compose down

-DAGs Explanation:
+## DAGs Explanation:

-    1.Logined with username and passwords
+  * Logined with username and passwords
-    2.Categories class inherits the Login class, login in to api, print token and print all the categories available in the api
+  * Categories class inherits the Login class, login in to api, print token and print all the categories available in the api
-    3.Products class inherit the Category class, login into the api, collect all the categories, fetch all products for each category, saved all the  products into the database
+  * Products class inherit the Category class, login into the api, collect all the categories, fetch all products for each category, saved all the  products into the database